France–Kazakhstan relations: History

+First contacts between France and Kazakhstan took place in the 20th century.
+At that time, the country was a constituent republic of the Soviet Union and hosted the Baikonur Cosmodrome — the crown jewel of the Soviet space program — visits to this central Asian republic were reserved for high-stakes diplomatic validation.
+Charles de Gaulle became the first Western leader to visit Kazakhstan and was allowed into the ultra-secretive Baikonur Cosmodrome in Kazakhstan.
+General Secretary Leonid Brezhnev personally accompanied him to witness the live launch of a Soviet meteorological satellite (Kosmos-122).
+This extraordinary gesture aimed to break France away from total reliance on NATO military infrastructure.
+In 1970, his successor, President Georges Pompidou, was also granted access to Baikonur.
+He watched the launch of a Soyuz spacecraft, demonstrating how the USSR repeatedly leveraged its Central Asian space hub to court French diplomacy.

 After the Dissolution of the Soviet Union, Kazakhstan became an independent nation in December 1991.
 France and Kazakhstan established diplomatic relations on 25 January 1992, with France becoming the first European nation to recognize Kazakhstan.
 In September 1993, French President François Mitterrand paid an official visit to Kazakhstan.
 In June 2008, both nations signed a strategic partnership agreement and in 2010, both nations created a joint presidential commission, establishing yearly visits by both heads of state and arranging for yearly consultations between ministers of foreign affairs of both nations, beginning in 2011.

 In 2008, France transferred its embassy from the former capital of Almaty to the country's new capital of Astana.
 In 2010, the two countries created a Franco-Kazakh Presidential Commission, which takes the form of an annual meeting between the two Heads of State.
 The Alliance Française operates four centers in Kazakhstan, in Astana, Almaty, Shymkent and Karaganda.
 In 2017, both nations celebrated 25 years of diplomatic relations.
 That same year, France participated in the Expo 2017 being held in Astana.